-Scotch & (Sea)Water, A Deadly Cocktail
+Scotch And (Sea) Water, A Deadly Cocktail

-Drunk driving, whether that be in a car or in a boat, is one place where I actually feel the legal penalties are too lenient.
+Drunk driving, whether that be in a car or in a boat, is one crime where I actually feel the legal penalties are too lenient.
 If a person, uninfluenced by booze, drove a car or a boat recklessly and hurt or even killed someone, they would get a more severe sentencing in many jurisdictions than doing the same thing while drunk, "under the influence" as the legal saying goes.

-In past ages, drinking and still being able to drive, whether that be a car or boat, might have been considered a badge of honor in certain circles.
+In earlier times, drinking and still being able to drive, whether that be a car or boat, might have been considered a badge of honor in certain circles.
 Today, thank goodness, it is considered reckless lunacy.
 And things are worse on the water than on the land.
-This column is about that.